guillemontecinos/itp-residency-2020-2021/icm-workshops/session-04/session-04-example.md

 # Session 03 – Metaesquema by Hélio Oiticica

 [Meataesquemas](https://en.wikipedia.org/wiki/H%C3%A9lio_Oiticica#Selected_works) is an exploratory series of more than 350 paitings by the [neo-concrete](https://en.wikipedia.org/wiki/Neo-Concrete_Movement) brazilian artist Hélio Oiticica.
+The series pursue to explore spatiality and dinamism on an static framework using minimal shapes and colors.

 <p align="center">
   <img src="https://github.com/guillemontecinos/itp_residency_2020_2021/blob/master/icm-workshops/session-04/assets/metaesquema-original.png" align="middle" width="80%">